<

 That Fanatics deal is the subject of the lawsuit filed Saturday.
 In the suit, Fanatics claims that after recognizing Harrison's "potentially bright future and the limitations of the promotion and license agreement," it approached Harrison again about a long-term "more substantive" deal beyond an initial one he signed in March 2023.
 The two sides began talking about a new deal in April 2023 that was "heavily negotiated," according to the suit.
 Harrison, who does not have an agent, was represented by his father, Hall of Fame wide receiver Marvin Harrison Sr. The two sides agreed to a binding term sheet on May 16, 2023, and it was finalized two days later, according to the suit.
 Fanatics said Marvin Harrison Jr. has refused to fulfill his obligations to the deal while he also "publicly asserted" that the contract does not exist.

-Terms of the agreement were redacted; however, the suit states that the payment to Harrison was "significant."
+Terms of the agreement were initially redacted, with the suit stating that the payment to Harrison was "significant."
 Fanatics, which hopes the suit will compel Harrison to fulfill his obligations, requested a jury trial and estimated damages to be in the "millions of dollars."

 Harrison also is selling memorabilia on his website, The Official Harrison Collection.
 A Harrison Buckeyes jersey costs $80, but no Cardinals merchandise is being sold on the site.